Soul-8691/YGO-Minigame/README.md

 ## Planned Features
 - Create sets to unlock with DP, complete with pictures
 - Set card prices and buy cards
+- Earn DP after winning duels
-- Optionally, unlock sets/cards after certain milestones
+- Optionally, unlock sets/cards or gain DP after certain milestones (win conditions/win count/win streaks)
 - Share sets/configurations for minigames with other people
 - Share your progress with other people